 Before installing the zero-clearance throat plate it is important to verify that your saw is tuned up properly.
-This mean checking that your blade is set parallel to your miter slot and that the blade is set at 90 degrees to the table.
-I will do a post on that process soon.
+This means checking that your blade is set parallel to your miter slot and that the blade is set at 90º to the table.

 When you’re working on your saw be sure to lock out your power or unplug the saw so you don’t accidentally turn the saw on.